martenframework/marten/docs/versioned_docs/version-0.1/files/managing-files.md

 ## File storages

-Marten uses a file storages mechanism to perform file operations like saving files, deleting files, generating URLs...
+Marten uses a file storage mechanism to perform file operations like saving files, deleting files, generating URLs, ...
 This file storages mechanism allows to save files in different backends by leveraging a standardized API (eg. in the local file system, in a cloud bucket, etc).

 By default, [`file`](../models-and-databases/reference/fields#file) model fields make use of the configured "media" storage.
 This storage uses the [`settings.media_files`](../development/reference/settings#media-files-settings) settings to determine what storage backend to use, and where to persist files.
-By default the media storage uses the [`Marten::Core::Store::FileSystem`](pathname:///api/Marten/Core/Storage/FileSystem.html) storage backend, which ensures that files are persisted in the local file system, where the Marten application is running.
+By default, the media storage uses the [`Marten::Core::Store::FileSystem`](pathname:///api/Marten/Core/Storage/FileSystem.html) storage backend, which ensures that files are persisted in the local file system, where the Marten application is running.

 ### Interacting with the media file storage